 Element 8: General workplace issues

-Here you'll cover everyday tasks like safe housekeeping, driving, drinking water and eating facilities, plus working from height and much more.
+Here you’ll cover everyday tasks like safe housekeeping, driving, drinking water and eating facilities, plus working at height and much more.
 The element has eye-catching highlights like new technology risks posed by, for example, electric cars.

 8.1 Health, welfare and work environment